mariahnorell/website/content/courses/intro_pa/overview/overview.md

 ## Notes About this Book

-This book is for all who are new to the field of People Analytics.
+This beginner-friendly book is for all who are new to the field of People Analytics.
+I put this book of resources together to help contexualize the intersection of tools and skills needed to thrive in an analytical environment.
+The following sections are broken up into tools so that the viewer can choose what complimentary skills they would like to learn.
+Each section contains a variety of tutorials and walkthroughs with real data and analysis examples.

 ---